 The {\DEF set disjointness problem} is the following communication problem: Alice and Bob each are given a subset of $[n]$.
 They wish to determine whether the two subsets intersect or not.
-In other words, Alice and Bob have to compute the {\DEF set disjointness function} $\textrm{DISJ}$ defined by $\textrm{DISJ}(A,B) = 1$ if $A$ and $B$ are disjoint subsets of $[n]$, and $\textrm{DISJ}(A,B) = 0$ if $A$ and $B$ are non-disjoint subsets of $[n]$.
-It is known that any randomized protocol that computes the disjointness function {\em with high probability} (that is, the probability that the value output by the protocol is bounded by a constant strictly less than $1$) has $\Omega(n)$ complexity, see, e.g., Kushilevitz and Nisan \cite{KushilevitzNisan97}, Babai et. al \cite{BabaiFranklSimon86}, Kalyanasundaram and Schnitger \cite{KalyanasundaramSchnitger92}, and Razborov \cite{Razborov92}.
+In other words, Alice and Bob have to compute the {\DEF set disjointness matrix} $\textrm{DISJ}$ defined by $\textrm{DISJ}(A,B) = 1$ if $A$ and $B$ are disjoint subsets of $[n]$, and $\textrm{DISJ}(A,B) = 0$ if $A$ and $B$ are non-disjoint subsets of $[n]$.
+The set disjointness problem plays a central role in communication complexity, comparable to the role played by the satisfiability problem in NP-completeness theory~\cite{ChattopadhyayPitassi2010}.

-To each matrix $M \in \mathbb{R}^{X \times Y}_+$, we associate the following communication problem, that we call the {\DEF support problem}: Alice is given a row $x$ of $M$ and Bob a column $y$ of $M$.
-They wish to determine whether $M(x,y) = 0$ or $M(x,y) > 0$.
-In the first case, they output $0$ and in the second case they output $1$.

-\begin{lem} There is a reduction from the set disjointness problem for subsets of $[n]$ to the support problem for the slack matrix of the perfect matching polytope for perfect matchings of $K^\ell$, where $\ell \leqslant 3n + 8$, that uses $O(1)$ extra communication. \end{lem} \begin{proof} Let $A$ and $B$ be the sets respectively given to Alice and Bob.
-After sending $1$ bit with Alice, Bob and Alice can make sure that both $B$ and its complement $[n] - B$ contain an even number of elements.
-They do this by adding dummy elements to the initial ground set $[n]$, without adding them to $A$.
+It is known that any randomized protocol that computes the disjointness function {\em with high probability} (that is, the probability that the value output by the protocol is correct is, for each input, bounded from below by a constant strictly greater than $1/2$) has $\Omega(n)$ complexity~\cite{KalyanasundaramSchnitger92,Razborov92}.